turnerlabs/harbor-compose/README.md

 #### Getting Started

-To get started with an existing shipment, you can run the following to generate `docker-compose.yml` and `harbor-compose.yml` files, by specifying the shipment name and environment as args.
+To get started with an existing shipment, you can run the following to generate `docker-compose.yml` and [`harbor-compose.yml`](compose-reference.md) files, by specifying the shipment name and environment as args.

+Note that Harbor Compose currently only works with existing shipments (shipment creation coming soon).

 ```
 $ harbor-compose generate my-shipment dev